 This course is an 8-module online workshop.

-We’re trying something new this time: All lessons and software demonstrations are pre-recorded.
-Each week, starting on Friday morning, we’ll make each module’s materials available.
+All lessons and software demonstrations are pre-recorded.
+Each week, starting on Thursday morning, we’ll make each module’s materials available.
 At your convenience, watch the video lessons, watch the video software demonstrations, do the exercises, and review the software syntax of your choice to implement the examples in the lessons.

 Have questions?
 No problem!